 How Do You Use Protein Powder?

-Protein powder can be added to so many recipes!
+Protein powder can be mixed with water or milk and added to a smoothie or other recipes.
 We're talking smoothies, pancakes, and baked goods...see how creative you can get.
 You can even use it as a substitute for flour (which I discuss more in this blog post btw).

 I've made dozens of goodies like peanut butter protein cookies, no bake chocolate peanut butter protein bars, high protein lemon blueberry pancakes.
 And it doesn't stop there...